 Moving into work may mean moving onto Universal Credit

 Helping someone who’s been out of work for a long time move into work can trigger a move from legacy benefits onto Universal Credit.
-To help people understand how the transition will affect them both Ingeus and Pluss use Policy in Practice’s Benefit and Budgeting Calculator.
+To help people understand how the transition will affect them both Ingeus and Pluss use Policy in Practice’s Better Off Calculator.

-This graphic, from a Benefit and Budgeting Calculator calculation, shows a single unemployed person on the Work and Health programme moving into 20 hours of work per week, at £10 an hour.
+This graphic, from a Better Off Calculator calculation, shows a single unemployed person on the Work and Health programme moving into 20 hours of work per week, at £10 an hour.
 The chart clearly illustrates the changes in take home income under both systems, both in and out of work.
 This person would see an increase of over £185 per month under Universal Credit, more than under the current benefit system.

 “We believe that, with the right support, most people can find work and build a career.
-We chose to work with Policy in Practice because their unparalleled expertise in simplifying the welfare system, as well as their Benefit and Budgeting Calculator, allows us to deliver innovative services to jobseekers across the entire Southern region.”
+We chose to work with Policy in Practice because their unparalleled expertise in simplifying the welfare system, as well as their Better Off Calculator, allows us to deliver innovative services to jobseekers across the entire Southern region.”